 For people with type 1 diabetes

-INNODIA brings together diabetes experts from across Europe and is conducting a study in type1 diabetes to discover new factors to predict the risk of developing the disease, and new treatments and ways of preserving insulin production.
+INNODIA has brought together diabetes experts from across Europe and conducted a study in type1 diabetes to discover new factors to predict the risk of developing the disease, and new treatments and ways of preserving insulin production.
 Getting a more complete view on different ‘biomarkers’, ie factors in your blood, urine or stool, that can predict the development and evolution of type 1 diabetes, is crucial for a better and earlier diagnosis for people at risk to developing the disease as well as for a better follow-up and eventually finding a cure for the patients.

 Such biomarkers can by identified by analyzing your blood, urine and stool samples.